Sam Lee (folk musician)

-Sam Lee (born 6 July 1980) is a British folk singer and traditional music specialist.
-His debut album, Ground of its Own, was shortlisted for the 2012 Mercury Music Award.
+Sam Lee (born 6 July 1980) is an English folk singer and traditional music specialist.
+His debut album Ground of its Own was shortlisted for the 2012 Mercury Music Award.
 Lee performs as part of an ensemble, Sam Lee and Friends.

 Lee became known as a traditional music specialist dedicated to collecting, restoring and sharing ancient music from Britain and Ireland, in particular from the Romany Gypsy and Irish traveller communities.
 Lee has spent much time collecting songs from these communities.
 Lee's debut album has been described as "the result of six years of complete immersion in traditional British folk music."
 His music involves re-working and instrumental arrangements of songs from the tradition.

 Lee is the creator and manager of the folk-music promotional network The Nest Collective, which hosts various folk music events in London and beyond.
 Lee regularly works with the English Folk Dance and Song Society to archive and curate traditional music as well as educate through writings and classes.

 Biography

-Lee grew up in North West London and later studied art at Chelsea College of Art.
+Lee grew up in Leeds and later studied art at Chelsea College of Art.
 Both of Lee's parents are Jewish.
 In 2008 Lee met Stanley Robertson, nephew of Jeannie Robertson, Scottish Traveller and ballad singer.
 Robertson took Lee on as a student and apprentice, teaching him many of his songs before his death in 2009.

 Lee reached a broader audience with his performance of "The Tan Yard Side" to the accompaniment of nightingale song in a BBC Radio 4 broadcast on 19 May 2014, marking the 90th anniversary of the first broadcast of Singing with the Nightingales by cellist Beatrice Harrison on 19 May 1924, which was the first-ever BBC live wildlife outside broadcast (i.e. not from a radio studio), becoming a regular annual BBC radio event until interrupted by World War II.
 Lee's radio work continued in 2019 when two programmes called "The Song Hunters" were broadcast on BBC Radio 4.
 Continuing his interest in birds, Lee helped produce "Let Nature Sing", a collection of bird song for the RSPB which reached number 18 in the UK singles chart.

 Before becoming a folk singer, Lee was a wilderness survival expert, and once travelled as a student of Ray Mears.
 On his change of career Lee notes "What is wilderness in this country, where there is no real unspoilt land?
 I see wilderness in Britain as stinging nettles submerging a disused rubbish tip.
 Or a Gypsy camp, washing hanging between the caravans.
 Gypsies and nettles fit into any landscape, and Gypsy folk song is made-up cultural nettles."

 Lee lives and works in Dalston, London, but spends a lot of his time promoting and managing folk music events and collecting songs around the UK.